Updated: July 2025:

-The Cyber Resilience Act mandates that products with digital elements will only be made available on the EU market if they meet specific essential cybersecurity requirements specified in CRA-Annex I.
+Under the CRA, products with digital elements may only be made available within the EU if they comply with the essential cybersecurity requirements outlined in CRA-Annex I of the regulation.

-The EU Cyber Resilience Act applies to a broad range of digital products.
+The EU Cyber Resilience Act applies to a broad range of digital products sold or available in the EU.
 This includes consumer electronics like smartphones and laptops, Internet of Things (IoT) devices such as smartwatches and connected home appliances, network equipment like routers and modems, and various software products including operating systems and applications.

 If you are a manufacturer, make sure you are aware of the main process and all the steps to be followed: